bryanwayb/js-html/README.md

 ****
 Usage
 ==
+JsHtml script syntax is fairly straightforward.

+`<?js` opens a code block, `?>` closes it.
+A whitespace character *must* follow the opening tag, but it not required before the closing tag. (e.g. `<?jsvar test=0;?>` is invalid, but `<?js var test=0;?>` is okay).

+When a code block is only going to be used to output a variable you can use `<?js: ?>` syntax.
+Everything contained inside one of these blocks is directly passed to the output function.
+Spaces are *not required* for this open tag since `:` is used to separate the `<?js`tag and the code block.

 There are a few different methods provided of interfacing with JsHtml scripts.
 Here's one way showing a quick example of the engine is use:

 Template